jarrenb/playdown/readme.md

 playdown files should have the extension of either .playdown or .pd. personally i prefer .pd (just like i prefer .md for markdown)

+#### how strict to the format of scripts should playdown be?

+playdown should be as customizable as possible. if all the writer wants to do is have two characters talking, then all they need to add to the playdown file is the characters talking. converting that playdown file to sml should still create screenplay like formatting. my point is, if the writer doesn't want to include certain aspects of the script, that's fine with playdown. leaving stuff out means just that, the screenplay won't have the thing, but it can have the thing if the writer wants. a blank playdown file will render one blank page with nothing on it. a title page with only a title will render a title where you expect a title on the title page, but with no other content

 ### title page

 playdown expects the main headers or single hashtag headers as the three elements that make up the title, "by", and author (or by-line) of the screenplay. these should be on consecutive lines, with a single hashtag and space at the beginning of each line